-In this medical marijuana case, we granted the prosecution's application for leave to appeal to consider whether questions of fact regarding the applicability of immunity under § 4 of the Michigan Medical Marijuana Act (MMMA), MCL 333.26421 et seq., must be resolved by the trial court or by a jury.
+In this medical marijuana case, we granted the prosecution's application for leave to appeal to consider whether questions of fact regarding the applicability of immunity under § 4 of the Michigan Medical Marijuana Act (MMMA), MCL 333.26421 et seq., 1 must be resolved by the trial court or by a jury.
+Unpublished order of the Court of Appeals, entered January 8, 2013 (Docket No. 312065).
 In this context, the question of whether Michigan residency is a prerequisite to valid possession of a registry identification card under the MMMA also arises.
 Because we hold that residency is a prerequisite to valid possession of a registry identification card and that questions of fact regarding the applicability of § 4 immunity must be resolved by the trial court, we vacate the trial court's order and remand for further proceedings.